robin-raymond/zax.io/scope.md

         // position, neither the `break` nor `continue` will be affected {
             if sunny()
-                break       // will exit the while loop if true
+                break       // will exit the `forever` loop if true

             if snowing()
-                continue    // will restart the while loop }
+                continue    // will restart the `forever` loop }

         print("Hello, nice to meet you outside today.")